Hello, fellow flower

 I am on a journey to live a more sustainable life.
 And I’m on a MISSION to inspire and teach you how to grow your own food.
 Straightforward, no-nonsense, good-for-Mother-Earth gardening.

 Thing is, before I learned how to garden, I had absolutely no clue where to start.
 Like, really.
 Zero clues.

 I was totally overwhelmed by the amount of books, websites, and pins that existed about gardening.
 I didn’t know which gardening “camp” I fit into – cause apparently, there are tons of those.
 Striking any internal chords?

 Well, fast forward five years and I’ve grown a lot of food.
 Tens of thousands of pounds of it, in fact, in over 150 different places.
 I’ve taught dozens of individuals, from toddlers to their grandparents, how to prep, plant and maintain their own gardens.
-I’ve gardened for the homeless and I’ve gardened for millionaires.
+I’ve gardened for homeless communities and I’ve gardened on opulent estates.
 I’ve grown non-profit community farms, school gardens, rooftops and backyards galore.

 It all makes my eyes glaze over in awe, all of the individuals I have had the pleasure of learning from.

 And to say this with all the humbleness I can muster: All of the people I have helped feed and inspire to live healthier lives by growing their own food.